tomedunn/the-finished-book/_monsters/monster-condition-immunities/monster-condition-immunities.md

 # Condition Immunities by Challenge Rating

 The likelihood of a monster being immune to a condition can also depend on their CR.
-As Fig. <a href="#fig:condition-immunity-prob-vs-cr" class="fig-ref">3</a> (below) shows, some condition immunities depend strongly on CR, while others are completely independent of it.
+As Fig. \figref{fig:condition-immunity-prob-vs-cr} (below) shows, some condition immunities depend strongly on CR, while others are completely independent of it.

 <figure id="fig:condition-immunity-prob-vs-cr">
     {% include_relative fig-condition-immunity-prob-vs-cr-small.html %}
     {% include_relative fig-condition-immunity-prob-vs-cr-large.html %}
-    <figcaption>Figure 3: Probability of a published monster being immune to a condition as a percent of the total monsters for their challenge rating (points), along with trend lines for each condition (lines). <i>Note: You can toggle individual conditions on and off by clicking on them in the legend.</i></figcaption>
+    <figcaption>Probability of a published monster being immune to a condition as a percent of the total monsters for their challenge rating (points), along with trend lines for each condition (lines). <i>Note: You can toggle individual conditions on and off by clicking on them in the legend.</i></figcaption>
 </figure>

 The condition immunities with the strongest dependence on CR are also the most common: **charmed**, **frightened**, and **poisoned**.
 All three show very similar overall trend lines, with immunity to the poisoned condition having a slightly lower slope and slightly higher value at low CRs.
 At very high CRs, while the probabilities can vary quite a lot between CRs, the average for each reaches $$80\%$$ and higher.
 Even for CRs as low as 13, the average value for each is above $$40\%$$.